speechbrain/speechbrain/README.md

 | SLURP | Spoken Language Understanding | CRDNN | Intent Accuracy=87.54% (test) |
 | VoxLingua 107 | Identification | ECAPA-TDNN | Sentence Accuracy=93.3% (test) |

-For more details, take a look into the corresponding implementation in recipes/dataset/.
+For more details, take a look at the corresponding implementation in recipes/dataset/.

 ### Pretrained Models